-At the hotel, the extensive breakfast buffet offers choices such as eggs, bacon or sausage, cereals, oatmeal, fruit, muffins and pastries, biscuits, toast, bagels or English muffins, coffee, tea, water.
+At the hotel, grab and go breakfast items such as fruit, muffins and pastries, coffee, juice, water.

 We’ll be joined at the hotel by a local expert to learn about the Mighty Mississippi River and its profound effect on local history and culture.
 It is the second longest river in North America at 2,350 miles and, as stated by the National Park Service, “The watershed includes all or parts of 31 states and two Canadian Provinces.
 The watershed measures approximately 1.2 million square miles, covering about 40% of the lower 48 states.”
 We’ll then take the coach to Sun Studio, an iconic recording studio where some of the most famous artists recorded in the 1950s.
 Whether rock-and-roll or country, and genres in between, the likes of Johnny Cash, Elvis Presley, Carl Perkins, Roy Orbison, Charlie Feathers, Ray Harris, Warren Smith, Charlie Rich, and Jerry Lee Lewis could be found there at one point or another.
 Led by an expert from Sun Studio, we’ll see where they made musical history.

 At a local restaurant, we will enjoy a delicious lunch, plus coffee, tea, water; other beverages available for purchase.